July 18, 2019

 An example of what one of his scores looks like:

 If you’re new to classical music, this is far from Mozart as you’ll get.
-It would be like introducing a sushi newbie to uni instead of the nice, safe California roll.
+It would be like introducing a sushi newbie to uni instead of safe California roll.
 Keep an open mind, let it roll for a bit, and see how you do.

 R. Murray Schafer was born July 18, 1933 in Sarnia, Ontario, and he resides near Peterborough, Ontario.